 Fluorescent lamps start quickly when switched on.
 Some industrial fluorescent lighting applications may need only 20% or less of the lamps on for safety, while the remaining lamps can turn on quickly when the occupancy sensor switches them on.
 With fluorescent lamps, consider the frequency that full lighting will be used; that will determine the best electronic ballast start mode.
 If the lamps will start many times daily, programmed rapid-start ballasts can eliminate early lamp failure.
-While these ballasts cost more and use slightly more energy than instant-start ballasts, the overall cost may be lower if lamps last significantly longer.
+While these ballasts, the overall cost may be lower if lamps last significantly longer.
 T-5 lamps always use programmed rapid-start ballasts.